-BSocWk(Hons) is an in-course honours program.
-This means that students do not undertake additional Honours courses; rather all students enrolled in the program graduate with honours, but their class of Honours may be different.

-As part of the Honours degree students are required to complete an advanced research and evaluation for Social Work practice course which is undertaken across two semesters in the final year of the program.
-The advanced research and evaluation course extends foundational and advanced study in the students chosen minor stream.
+BSocWk(Hons) is an in-course honours program which students with a GPA of at least 5 may choose to undertake in their final year of study.
+As part of the Honours degree, students are required to complete an advanced research and evaluation for Social Work practice course which is undertaken across two semesters in the final year of the program.